Omega-3 foods are great for health.

 Oily fish is by far the most important source of omega-3s.

-Typically 100 gram serving of mackerel, will give you almost 2.5 grams of combined DHA and EPA, other fish and seafood such as halibut, scallops and shrimp contain smaller amounts.
+Typically, a 100 gram serving of mackerel will give you almost 2.5 grams of combined DHA and EPA.
+Other fish and seafood such as halibut, scallops, and shrimp contain smaller amounts.

 Along with fish, try to ensure you have other good sources of omega-3s in your diet.